 Joining our team as a committee member will allow you to broaden your network, gain experience in working within a professional, internationally oriented organization, get the opportunity to meet people from all over the world and, last but not least: have a whole lot of fun!

-Are you interested in becoming a board member in 2019-2020?
-Unfortunately we are no longer accepting applications as our new board is already found.
-If you are interested you could become a committee member or keep an eye out for our board recruitment again in March 2020!
+Are you interested in becoming a board member in 2020-2021?
+Then keep an eye out for our board recruitment again in March 2020!

 Urgent questions, worries or something is not clear?
 Email email@example.com